 Marianne and I are well and, like almost everyone else living during these pandemic days, are looking for the chance to resume our former habits.
 Can’t come too soon.

-As always, let me wish you and your loved ones good health and happiness in the days ahead.
+As always, sincere good wishes to you and your loved ones in the days ahead.